fabrizio-ottati/fabrizio-ottati.dev/content/draft/northpole/index.md

 ---
 title: "Neural inference at the frontier of energy, space and time - NorthPole, IBM"
-description: "Translating to human language the new paper from IBM."
+description: "Translating the new paper from IBM to human language."
 image: brain-to-chip.png
 draft: false
-date: 2023-11-19
+date: 2023-11-25
 type: "post"
 tags: ["research", "hardware", "digital", "deep learning"]
 showTableOfContents: true